rcanzlovar/howto/arduino-serial.md

+---
-# arduino serial port notes
+title: arduino serial port notes
+date: 2025-10-04
+published: false
+keywords: []
+---

 When the device is plugged in, it creates two devices